 The mission of a bank is to operate a safe and sound financial institution, while creating shareholder value.
 The value of a bank, defined by the ratio of market value to common equity, most often is directly related to the return on equity (ROE) less the cost of equity capital (COE).
 The enclosed chart illustrates the benefits of living on the slope, or realizing a higher market value to common equity as the spread between ROE and COE increases.

 The benefits of a high market capitalization to common equity are twofold.
-As an example, one benefit is Western Alliance Bancorp (WAL) sells at a market value equal to 2.7 times equity due to a spread of ROE less COE of 10.4%.
+As an example, one benefit is Signature Bank (SBNY) sells at a market value equal to 2.0 times equity due to a spread of ROE less COE of 7.3%.
 The second benefit is a high ROE generates a high reinvestment rate or growth in common equity, thereby increasing market value at the reinvestment rate.

-Western Alliance Bancorp demonstrates a simple business model stressing loans and deposits with a limited number of branches.
-Their customers tend to be a diverse cross section of all business and individuals.
-The bank, with $20 billion in assets, has a very clean balance sheet and very low non-interest expense when compared with its peers.
-Although heavily weighted in commercial real estate loans, Western Alliance Bancorp has been able to maintain low levels of non-performing assets.
+Signature bank demonstrates a simple business model stressing loans and deposits with only a few branches.
+Their customers tend to be private businesses and high profile individuals.
+The bank, with $40 billion in assets, has a very clean balance sheet and very low non-interest expense when compared with its peers.
+Although heavily weighted in commercial real estate loans, Signature Bank has been able to maintain low levels of non-performing assets.
 They also prefer to avoid high-risk derivatives.
 All of these characteristics with a high ROE provided earnings growth, which led to increasing share values.
-Western Alliance Bancorp share value, as of 11/21/2017, increased 1,473 percent since its low point in December of 2009 and outperformed its peers.
+Signature Bank share value, as of 05/18/2017, increased 317 percent over the last decade and outperformed its peers.